centau/vide/docs/tut/crash-course/8-implicit-effect.md

     }
 end

-local list = List { children = items } -- creates a list with a single text label "A"
+local list = List { children = items } -- creates a list with text label "A"

 items {
     create "TextLabel" { Text = "B" },
     create "TextLabel" { Text = "C" }
 }

--- this will automatically unparent the text label "A", and parent the labels "B" and "C"
+-- this will automatically unparent text label "A", and parent labels "B" and "C"
 ```